Bolstered by allies, Biden officials take blunt message to first China talks | Politics

 "China is using coercion and aggression to systematically erode autonomy in Hong Kong, undercut democracy in Taiwan, abuse human rights in Xinjiang and Tibet, and assert maritime claims in the South China Sea that violate international law," Blinken said at the start of a meeting with South Korean Foreign Minister Chung Eui-yong.
 It was a measure of the bluntness that has come to mark the U.S. posture toward Beijing under Biden, as the world's two largest economies search for a semblance of stable ground on which to base ties, after they sank under former President Donald Trump.

 The Anchorage meeting – the first high-level face-to-face exchange since June when Blinken's predecessor, Mike Pompeo, held a frosty meeting with Yang in Hawaii – is likely to be short on diplomatic niceties, and outcomes.
 Due to COVID restrictions, there are no plans for a shared meal, which had been a feature of recent exchanges.
-And there are indications that the two sides have divergent expectations.
+And the two sides clearly have divergent expectations.

-"I think it's largely going to be an airing of grievances on both sides," Medeiros said.
-ON U.S. SOIL
+On Wednesday, the United States issued a flurry of actions directed at China, including a move to begin revoking Chinese telecoms licenses, subpoenas to multiple Chinese information technology companies over national security concerns, and updated sanctions on China over a rollback of democracy in Hong Kong.
+On Twitter, China's ambassador to Washington, Cui Tiankai, urged that the Alaska meeting be the start of constructive bilateral communication, while adding: "Unilateral pressure and sanctions only lead to a dead end."

-Sullivan told reporters last week he did not expect Trump's Phase 1 trade deal, or details on tariffs or export controls, to be a major topic in Alaska, and noted many of the economic specialists needed to reach detailed agreements would be absent.
-Sullivan said the United States would use the meeting to convey to China its strategic intention and concerns with China's actions, including the rollback of democracy in Hong Kong, human rights abuses in Xinjiang, strains across the Taiwan Strait, economic coercion over Australia, and harassment in waters disputed with Japan around the Senkaku Islands.
+ON U.S. SOIL Sullivan told reporters last week he did not expect Trump's Phase 1 trade deal, or details on tariffs or export controls, to be a major topic in Alaska, and noted many of the economic specialists needed to reach detailed agreements would be absent.

+He said the United States would convey to China its strategic intention and concerns with China's actions, including the rollback of democracy in Hong Kong, human rights abuses in Xinjiang, strains across the Taiwan Strait, economic coercion of Australia, and harassment in waters disputed with Japan.
+Those are all areas where Beijing says Washington should not meddle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)